checkupjs/rfcs/text/0001-task-result-schema.md

 </details>

-### Metrics task results
+### Summary task results

-Metrics task results (tasks that have a `category` of `metrics`) are strictly information in nature.
+Summary task results (tasks that have a `category` of `metrics`) are strictly informational in nature.
 They count a particular entity, such as a type, and display that value.
 Their main purpose is to help give a summary of the _shape_ and _size_ of a project, and to allow you to chart the changes to that _shape_ and _size_ over time.

-The metrics task results have a simple integer value for the `count` property equivalent to the following:
+The summary task results have a simple integer value for the `count` property equivalent to the following:

 ```json
 "count": { "type": "integer" }
 ```

 <details>
-  <summary>Metrics task result example</summary>
+  <summary>Summary task result example</summary>

 ```json
 "results": [